Donor due diligence:

-From consultancies of expert researchers who dig into the potential and risks of prospects, to software solutions that can speed up and improve in house wealth screening, there are a multitude of options to support fundraising.
+From specialised consultancies that dig into the potential and risks of prospects to software solutions that can speed up and improve in-house screening, there’s a multitude of options to support fundraising.

-This article will run through some of the best tools for enhancing donor due diligence in development and alumni relations departments and at non-profits, and explore their benefits and limitations.
+This blog will run through some of the best tools for enhancing donor due diligence in development and alumni relations departments and at nonprofits, and explore their benefits and limitations.

 Why do universities need prospect research tools?

 Universities carry out reputational, ethical and financial assessments on hundreds of prospects every year to ensure they align with the values of the institution, its students and its academics.